 To decorate, download our pirate ship cake topper (with the "age" sail of your choice), attach it to wooden skewers, and insert it into the cake.
 Add a "treasure map" in front of the ship using jelly beans, red licorice, rock candy, and gold-wrapped chocolates.

-Let you pirates get into the part with eye patches, gold necklaces, skull scarves, and costume mustaches.
+Let your pirates get into character with eye patches, gold necklaces, skull scarves, and costume mustaches.
 Download our Matey Station signs to display next to the items, and let the picture taking begin!

 Caribbean Sea Punch

 To make this tasty party punch, combine one gallon of store-bought blue punch, two liters of lemon-lime soda, and a 32-oz container of white grape juice.
 Serve in a drink dispenser embellished with pirate-y trims like nautical rope, chains, and giant craft jewels.
 For the finishing touch, download our Caribbean Sea Punch label to hang from the top.